 - The inclusion of regeneration policy to be included in the plan dealing specifically with this site.
-It could that biodiversity gain and townscape character improvements are secured. - The inclusion of a green infrastructure and or National Forest policy to ensure site regeneration is bought forward alongside green tree planting and other appropriate habitat creation - The inclusion of a biodiversity policy to ensure any biodiversity losses are fully mitigated and site biodiversity is improved in the longer term. - The inclusion of a design policy to ensure building design is sustainable and reflects local character and good design principles. - The inclusion of an amenity policy to minimise external lighting in new development and to locate new development away from sensitive receptors in terms of noise, air quality and odour. - The inclusion of a landscape policy to ensure new development reflects local character and does not have unacceptable impacts on local Landscape - The inclusion of heritage policy to ensure that new development does not significant detrimental impact on surrounding cultural and heritage assets and safeguards heritage assets located on the site - The inclusion of a flood risk/surface water policy to direct development away from areas at higher risk of flooding and ensure the use of sustainable urban drainage systems in new development - The inclusion of a contaminated land or remediation policy to ensure sites are appropriately remediated ahead of proposed development. - The inclusion of walking and cycling policy (linking back to the GI policy) to ensure that residents/workers have access to a range of non-car transport modes. - The inclusion of a infrastructure policy to reflect the requirements set out in the Infrastructure Delivery Plan including the need for this site to deliver phase 2 of the Woodville Regeneration Route
+It could ensure that biodiversity gain and townscape character improvements are secured. - The inclusion of a green infrastructure and or National Forest policy to ensure site regeneration is bought forward alongside open space tree planting and other appropriate habitat creation. - The inclusion of a biodiversity policy to ensure any biodiversity losses are fully mitigated and site biodiversity is improved in the longer term - The inclusion of a design policy to ensure building design is sustainable and reflects local character and good design principles. - The inclusion of an amenity policy to minimise external lighting in new development and to locate new development away from sensitive receptors in terms of noise, air quality and odour. - The inclusion of a landscape policy to ensure new development reflects local character and does not have unacceptable impacts on local Landscape - The inclusion of heritage policy to ensure that new development does not significantly effect cultural and heritage assets. - The inclusion of a flood risk/surface water policy to direct development away from areas at higher risk of flooding and ensure the use of sustainable urban drainage systems in new development - The inclusion of a contaminated land or remediation policy to ensure sites are appropriately remediated ahead of proposed development. - The inclusion of walking and cycling policy (linking back to the GI policy) to ensure that residents/workers have access to a range of non-car transport modes. - The inclusion of a infrastructure policy to reflect the requirements set out in the Infrastructure Delivery Plan including the need for this site to deliver phase 2 of the Woodville Regeneration Route i No preferred option identified as the District Council, through its Local Plan is unable to allocate or determine this form of development project which is nationally significant and would be determined by the Secretary of State directly.

-6.1.13 ISSUE 13 STRATEGIC DISTRIBUTION
+6.14 ISSUE 13 STRATEGIC DISTRIBUTION